cambiotraining/unix-shell/materials/02-file_navigation.md

 ## Finding Files

 Often, it's useful to be able to find files that have a particular pattern in their name.
-We can use the `find` command to achive this.
+We can use the `find` command to achieve this.
 Here is an example, where we try to find all the CSV files that exist under our `data-shell` folder:

 ```bash